Khoa-NT/Khoa-NT.github.io/content/_index.md

 ---
-title: "Welcome to Khoa's website"
+title: "Welcome to my website!" # For meta data
-description: "This is a content of the homepage."
+description: "This is a content of the homepage." # For meta data

 ### Ref:
 ### + Parameters: https://blowfish.page/docs/front-matter/
 ---

-Welcome to Khoa's website!
+Welcome to my website!
+The website is still under construction.